Who is eligible for a county bus pass through the Hawai‘i State Department of Education’s EXPRESS program?

 Will the Department of Education reimburse families for city and county bus passes already purchased?

-How many rides does the city and county bus pass include?
+How many rides does the county bus pass include?

 The monthly passes include unlimited rides per month.

 How will the bus passes be distributed?